SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 * Address of the account that uses the factory;
 * The salt that you set when using a factory.

-By using CREATE2 or CREATE3 factories, some of these factors in this general list are eliminated, e.g. nonce.
+By using keyless deployment and / or keylessly-deployed CREATE2 or CREATE3 factories, some of these factors in this general list are eliminated, e.g. nonce.
 CREATE3 factories in particular eliminate the contract code factor, as the bytecode is no longer used in the calculation of the address.

 But you still need to be careful not to change other factors.
 Once you start doing deployments to live blockchains for production, it's important to try to keep everything the same for future use so that the address will be the same as before.
 That means not making any further updates to contract code, salt, settings, or maybe even imported packages.
 Consider renaming the project directory by appending the date of your first production deployment and release version number of this repository, to remind that anything in it should no longer be changed.

 In our scripts, compilation artifacts of contracts are retrieved from `artifacts-saved` directory which was created to preserve the exact versions of the factories that were used for deployment.
-Before you start doing any contract deployments for production, you can make changes to your environment but after each change remember to copy the contents of `artifacts` directory (which Hardhat automatically creates) to `artifacts-saved`.
+Before you start doing any contract deployments for production, you can make changes to your environment but after each change remember to copy the factorys' compilation artifact files under `artifacts` directory (which Hardhat automatically creates) to `artifacts-saved`.

 The factory contract code from third parties have not been modified at all, and should always be left as-is.
 Though if new versions of any of the files are released, then we may replace the old copies with new ones in this repository, in which case a new release of this repository would be published on GitHub with updated version number. **Newer releases may not produce the same addresses** as prior releases due to different code, so if you ever do need to re-download the repository then instead of downloading the latest version, download the exact version that you had used before for production deployments via the releases page at https://github.com/SKYBITDev3/SKYBIT-Keyless-Deployment/releases.

 For your contracts that you want to deploy using a CREATE3 factory, there's no need to use `artifacts-saved` because bytecode isn't used for address calculation in CREATE3, so even after changes in the code the deployment address will remain the same.
 But you should still keep the many other factors (e.g. compiler version and settings) unchanged.

+For your contracts that you deploy keylessly without a factory, you need to ensure that the code and environment are unchanged, unless your contract is upgradeable, in which case you only need to ensure that the environment and proxy contract are unchanged, as it's the address of the proxy contract that needs to be maintained.

 ## Issues to be aware of